MooVC/Monify/docs/rules/MONFY01.md

 ## Rule Description

 A violation of this rule occurs when the `Monify` attribute is placed on a type declaration that is not a `class`, `record` or `struct`.
-There is no known instance when this should be the case but in logic terms, the possibility arises.
+This occurs most commonly when placed upon a `interface` declaration.

 ## How to Fix Violations